harishammache/holbertonschool-web_react/react_intro/README.md

     *   The list should contain the following items:
         *   First item: Default priority with the text `New course available`
         *   Second item: Urgent priority with the text `New resume available`
-        *   Last item: Display the text returned by `getLatestNotification` using `dangerouslySetInnerHTML`.
+        *   Last item: Urgent priority displays the text returned by `getLatestNotification` using `dangerouslySetInnerHTML`.
 *   Add a data attribute for priority:
-    *   Assign a priority level to the first and second list items using a `data-priority` attribute.
+    *   Assign a priority level to the 3 notifications items using a `data-priority` attribute as described above

 **In `task_2/dashboard/src/Notifications.css`:**